 Located on the third floor of Buley Library, the Academic Success Center provides services that support students on their journeys to gain scholastic independence and achieve academic success.
 The Academic Success Center's aim is to assist students to become more independent and self-motivated learners, to master course material, and to develop and apply effective study strategies.
-The Academic Success Center servces the entire student body by helping students prepare, advance, and excel.
+The Academic Success Center serves the entire student body by helping students prepare, advance, and excel.
 This is a free service to all students.
-The academic Success Center provides support in the following areas: peer tutoring, group tutoring, reading/writing support in the Reading/Writing Studio, math support in the Math Lab, personalized assistance with academic success coaches, academic workshops, and peer academic assistance.
-Please contact Dr. Katie DeOliveira at (203)-392-5186; deoliveirak1@SouthernCT.edu.
+The academic Success Center provides support in the following areas: peer tutoring, supplemental instruction, personalized assistance with academic success coaches, and academic workshops.
+For more information, please contact the Academic Success Center via (203) 392-8967 or the department website.

 New Student and Sophomore Programs

-The Office of New Student and Sophomore Programs, located in Engleman Hall A 220, supports the out-of-class experience and academic success of first-year students (freshmen), second-year students (freshmen), and transfer students.
+The Office of New Student and Sophomore Programs, located on the third floor of Buley Library, supports the out-of-class experience and academic success of first-year students (freshmen), second-year students (freshmen), and transfer students.
 The office is designed to help students connect with each other, faculty and staff, and the broader university as they transition into the university.
 The staff is committed to providing a strong set of programs and initiatives beginning with orientation and continuing until students feel integrated and established as "owls."
 For more information, visit Engleman Hall, A 220 or call (203) 392-5189.